Luis Garcia Player Props: Nationals vs. Cubs

 Luis Garcia At The Plate

-- Garcia is hitting .222 with two doubles, a triple, two home runs and five walks.
+- Garcia is batting .235 with three doubles, a triple, two home runs and five walks.

-- In 22 games played this season, he has hit a homer in two of them.
+- In 23 games played this season, he has gone deep in two of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.